-Our beliefs about control, innovation, productivity and the balance in our bank accounts are born from centuries-old fears that were necessary beliefs at the time.
+Our perceptions about control, innovation, productivity and the balance in our bank accounts are born from centuries-old fears that were necessary at the time.
 We allowed those fears to persist and become our truth.
 This is not serving us well.

-Who your limiting beliefs belong to?
+Who your do limiting perception belong to?
 Are they yours?

 Do they reflect your reality?
 Or were they carried over from your parents, grandparents and ancient history?

-Are these beliefs serving you to achieve your goals?
+Are these notions serving you to achieve your goals?
 Or are they keeping you from living an authentic life?